tonethar/IGME-330-Spring-2023/notes/js-functions.md

 <hr>

 ## III.
 Functions declared with the `function` keyword can be called *before* they are declared
+- the `function` declaration creates functions that are [hoisted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#function_hoisting)

-- ... so long as they are declared in the same file and scope
+- which means that they can be called *before* they are declared

 ```js
 console.log(doubleIt(10)); // 20